Starčevo–Körös–Criș culture

-The Starčevo–Karanovo I-II–Körös culture or Starčevo–Körös–Criș culture is a grouping of two related Neolithic archaeological cultures in Southeastern Europe: the Starčevo culture and the Körös or Criș culture.
+The Starčevo–Körös–Criș culture is a grouping of two related Neolithic archaeological cultures in Southeastern Europe: the Starčevo culture and the Körös or Criș culture.

 Settlements

 Some of the earliest settlements of the Starčevo–Körös–Criș culture were discovered in the Banat Plain and southwest Transylvania.
 Culture sites were also discovered in the north-west Balkans, which yielded painted pottery noted for its "barbotine" vessel surfaces.
 Specifically, the Starčevo settlements were located in Serbia, Körös in Hungary, and Criș in Romania.

 Characteristics

 The Starčevo culture is an archaeological culture of Southeastern Europe, in what is now Serbia, dating to the Neolithic period between c.
 5500 and 4500 BCE (according to other source, between 6200 and 5200 BCE).
 The Starčevo culture is sometimes grouped together and sometimes not.

 The Körös culture is another Neolithic archaeological culture, but in Central Europe.
 It was named after the river Körös in eastern Hungary and western Romania, where it is named Criș.
 It survived from about 5800 to 5300 BC.